 4. Space Science Experiments at Home – Space Toys for Kids

 Learn all about the planet we live on with this entertaining Kitchen Science kit, packed with science experiments to do at home.
 For example, create a baking soda volcano with bubbling lava or launch a rocket with bicarbonate of soda and vinegar!
 Combine space and science experiments at home with this Moon Craters experiment using marbles and hot chocolate or flour to demonstrate how the moon’s craters were created.
 This experiment can also support learning about gravity, as children can drop the marbles from different heights to see the impact of gravity on the size of each crater.
-Find more space toys for kids and primary resources science here.
+Find more STEM resources, space toys for kids and primary resources science here.

 5. Primary Science Space Books for Kids